kaustubhk24/blog-portfolio/blog/2020-09-01-write-a-java-program-which-shows-how-to-get-the-name-of-a-running-thread.md

 ---
-title: Write a Java program which shows how to get the name of a running thread?
+title: Write a java program which shows how to get the name of a running thread?
 date: 2020-09-01T08:41:00+00:00
 author: Kaustubh Kulkarni
 author_title: Programmer